Private Iris Recognition with High-Performance FHE: Implementation

 The RGSW-based CCMM reduces encrypted matrix multiplication to four plaintext matrix multiplications modulo $Q$.
 These are performed using the cuBLAS library, which offers a primitive for products of two matrices with int8 coefficients with int32 output, using the int8 tensor cores of the RTX-5090.
 To use this primitive, matrix multiplication modulo~$Q$ is reduced to multiplication of int8 matrices.
 Following~\cite{BCHPS25}, we use a combination of two techniques: \begin{itemize} \item RNS representation, setting~$Q$ as a product of pairwise coprime small integers $Q=q_1 \ldots q_r$, with $q_i < 2^8$ for all~$i$; CCMM modulo~$Q$ then reduces to CCMM modulo~$q_i$, which in turn reduces to four matrix multiplications modulo~$q_i$; \item Decomposition of a matrix $M$ modulo an integer $n^2$ (where $n < 2^8$) under the form $M + nM'$; then, using the identity $(M+nM')\cdot (N+nN') = MN + n(M'N+MN') \bmod n^2$, we reduce matrix multiplication modulo $n^2$ to three matrix multiplications modulo $n$. \end{itemize}

 Our target modulus is $Q \approx 2^{357}$.
 When using int8 base arithmetic, the RNS representation approach is limited to a total modulus of $\prod_{3\le p\le 253} p^{\lfloor 8 \log 2/\log p\rfloor} \approx 2^{354.83}$ (where the product is restricted to integers~$p$ that are prime): this falls just short.
 We thus use a combination of the two ideas, setting $Q = \prod_{127 \leq p \le 253} p^2$: we reduce matrix multiplication modulo~$Q$ to matrix multiplication modulo~$p^2$ for each $p$, and then reduce each of the latter to three calls to int8 matrix multiplication.
-We note that this mixed method is more efficient than simple RNS in terms of memory representation.
-Even if the total modulus representable using RNS was large enough, we would need 53 int8 matrices to represent a matrix modulo $Q$, whereas our solution only requires 48, a saving of almost 10$\%$.
+We note that this mixed method is more efficient than simple RNS in terms of memory representation (simple RNS requires 53 int8 matrix, compared to 48 for our solution).